How to make the most of public EV charging and save money

 Consider getting a membership with an EV provider

 If you think you’re going to be using public chargers regularly, it’s worth considering a subscription to an electric car charging provider.
-One of the best is BP Pulse’s full membership thanks to its 9,000 charge points, including 3,000 rapid and ultra-rapid chargers, dotted across the UK.
+One of the best is IONITY’s membership, giving you a discounted rate at one of the company’s 353 fast chargers dotted across the UK.
+For £10.50 per month, you’ll access charging for 43p/kWh, which is some way off the 74p/kWh you’ll pay as a non-member.

 Look for free chargers